-St. Tammany Parish Government adopted a Citizen Participation Plan in 2008 that is currently still in use.
+St. Tammany Parish Government adopted a new Citizen Participation Plan in 2017.
 In these meetings, the summary of the Annual Action planning process was presented, and opportunities for citizen input was allotted.
-Written, phonein, and e-mailed comments were also encouraged.
+Written, phone-in, and e-mailed comments were also encouraged.
 This year, two public hearings were held in order to solicit community input:

-- July 13th, 2016 at the Parish Council Chambers - December 14th, 2016 at the Parish Council Chambers
+- July 11th, 2017 at the Parish Council Chambers - December 13th, 2017 at the Parish Council Chambers well.

-In accordance with the planning process, two public hearings were held during the planning and development stages.
-Meeting notices for the public hearings were publicized in the St. Tammany Farmer (the official St. Tammany Parish journal) and on the Parish's website.
-E-mails were also distributed to local government agencies and non-profit organizations to alert them of the hearings as well.
 The hearings and public meeting were in the morning, afternoon and evening hours on different days of the week in an effort to accommodate both community representatives and parish residents who attended during working hours.
 Meetings were also held after working hours for folks unable to attend during the daytime.
 An additional 30 day public review process was provided for the public to review on the parish website and comment upon the Annual Action Plan document before it was sent to HUD.